liuwwang/liuwwang/README.md

   <br><br>
   <samp>
     :wave: Hi!
 I design for life.
-    <br>Before that, I designed at GitHub for 3+ years!
+    <br>Before that, I have studied in GitHub for 3+ years!
       <br>I think GitHub is <em>so cool</em> and still use it.
     <br>Today, I'm still learning to make things :sparkles:<br><br>
     <img src="https://i.imgur.com/kdKhgx6.gif" width="240px" align="center">